 Removing doubt and uncertainty by making them offers they can’t refuse is the best solution for this situation.
 Consider offering free trials, free samples, or test runs.
 Those who try out your products are likely to become paying customers, especially if you follow up via email and work them down the conversion funnel.

 Alternatively, high-value products, like home improvement, may require special financing options during the pandemic for customers who fear taking on additional expenses right now.
-Offering extended loan terms, lower down payments, or delaying the first payment reduce resistance by customers to accumulate debt.
+Offering extended loan terms, lowering down payments, or delaying the first payment reduces resistance by customers to accumulate debt.

 Find areas for growth